adap/flower/baselines/fedvssl/README.md

 python -m fedvssl.main  # this will run using the default settings.
 ```

-This will create a folder named `fedvssl_results` to save the global checkpoints and the local clients' training logs.
-To check the results, please direct to `fedvssl_results/clientN/*.log.json` files in default, and check the loss changes during training.

 After pre-training one can use the provided commands in the section above to run the fine-tuning.